Botswana Highlights - Botswana

 SUMMARY

 Containing in its borders the world's largest salt pans, inland delta and number of elephants, Botswana has plenty to boast about.
-Taking in also Zimbabwe's Victoria Falls and Namibia's Zambezi region, this trip celebrates both the natural and cultural highlights of Botswana.
-Stay in a lodge overlooking a watering hole frequented by elephants, jump in jeeps and set out on game drives in Chobe National Park, paddle through the Okavango Delta in a traditional dug-out canoe, and be welcomed into the villages of the Hambukushu and Xwe people.
-If it's a diversity of landscapes, wildlife and cultures you're after, then this is ultimate trip.
+Taking in also Zimbabwe's Victoria Falls and Namibia's Caprivi region, this trip celebrates both the natural and cultural highlights of Botswana.
+Stay in a lodge overlooking a watering hole frequented by elephants, watch hippos wallowing along the shores of the Chobe River, and paddle through the Okavango Delta in a traditional dug-out canoe.
+If it's a diversity of landscapes, wildlife and cultures you're after, then this is the ultimate trip.

 TOTAL DURATION : 9 Days